 The doctor will access the heart through a blood vessel.
-A catheter (a long, steerable tube) will enter the vessel and be placed in your heart where diagnostic devices will be used to determine the area of the heart that needs to be treated.
-The doctor will use the ablation catheter to apply energy to the targeted heart tissue.
-This will isolate the area from the rest of the heart to prevent AFib episodes.
+A catheter (a special long, steerable tube with wires) will enter the vessel and be placed in your heart where diagnostic devices will be used to determine the area of the heart that needs to be treated.
+The doctor will use the catheter to apply energy to the targeted heart tissue.
+This will isolate the area from the rest of the heart and prevent it from producing AF.